hulu/statsd-router/readme.txt

 downstream - comma separated list of the downstreams.
 Each downstream has format address:data_port:health_port log_level - 0: TRACE, 1: DEBUG, 2: INFO, 3: WARN, 4: ERROR
-threads_num - how many threads will be used socket_out_num - how many outgoing sockets we use for the downstreams
+threads_num - how many threads will be used

 Testing.